UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_03.md

 # Project Organization

 Note:
+In this slide deck we will learn more about how we can effectively organize our projects.

 ---

 <br>

+# Project Organization

 - In a data science project, it's easy to focus only on the final product
 - The code and data that produce the end result are as important